 L.A.’s Academy Museum Will Be a ‘Flying Vessel’ According to Renzo Piano

-The spaceship-like temple for film history, set to open next year, will be a cinematic experience in itself, says the Pritzker Prize-winning architect.
+The bombastic new temple for film history, set to open next year, will be a cinematic experience in itself, says Piano.

 The first time architect Renzo Piano met Steven Spielberg, the legendary filmmaker pointed out to him that a movie, like a work of architecture, “is a sequence of light and shadow.”

 Spielberg’s dictum, recounted by Piano at a media briefing yesterday at the Plaza Hotel in New York, is a guiding principle in his studio’s dramatic design of the Academy Museum of Motion Pictures, now under construction on Wilshire Boulevard in Los Angeles.

 Piano’s scheme, designed in collaboration with Gensler’s Los Angeles office, is unadulterated Hollywood showmanship: From a renovated Streamline Moderne landmarked building, visitors will pass into the museum’s most sensational element, a futuristic 45,000-square-foot concrete-and-glass sphere that Piano refers to as a “flying vessel.”

 The renovated ‘30s-era portion (formerly the May Company department store) will house special exhibits and showcase items from the museum’s permanent collection, which boasts nearly 200,000 films and videos, more than 12 million photographs, and memorabilia from the collections of Cary Grant, Alfred Hitchcock, and Katharine Hepburn.